Privacy Policy

 You have a right to request access to the personal information the AOFM holds about you and to request its correction.

-The Privacy Act allows us to refuse access in certain cases, including where an exemption under the Freedom of Information Act 1982 (FOI Act) would apply.
+The Privacy Act allows us to refuse access in certain cases, including where an exemption under the FOI Act would apply.
 Where we have refused access, we will give you reasons in writing.
 We will also provide you with information about how you can dispute the decision.

 Evidence of identity